adamkarvonen/SAE_BoardGameEval/README.md

 `setup.sh` will download and unzip some of my SAEs that I have on HuggingFace.
 If you have SAEs trained on Chess-GPT, you can place the folders (which contain `ae.pt` and `config.json`) into `autoencoders`.
 Or you can place them into `autoencoders/utils/` and run this: `rename_folder_for_config.ipynb` for descriptive folder names.
 It may also be required because I add some metadata to `config.json` there.

+My SAEs and some saved eval results are here: https://huggingface.co/adamkarvonen/chess_saes

 To perform analysis on a group of SAEs, run `python circuits/eval_sae_as_classifier.py`.
 At the bottom of the file, adjust the `custom_functions` list if needed.
 Note that there are "board states", such as `board_to_piece_state`, which contain the one hot state of the board at every character, or (832 elements = 8 rows x 8 cols x 13 possibilities per square).
 These run about 10x slower than higher level concepts such as `board_to_pin_state`, which only contain 1 element (binary value of is there a pin on the board).

 To analyze 1000 inputs on a SAE with 1200 alive features on `board_to_pin_state` on an RTX 3090, it takes 11 seconds.
 For `board_to_pin_state` and `board_to_piece_state`, it's 140 seconds.